open-contracting/software-development-handbook/docs/python/index.rst

 Python
 ======

-Applications are written for the latest stable version of Python.
+Applications are written for the latest stable Python version.
 Packages are written for non-end-of-life versions (`see the status of Python branches <https://devguide.python.org/versions/#versions>`__).

+Applications are upgraded to, at minimum, the Python version in the `latest Ubuntu LTS version <https://packages.ubuntu.com>`__ (search for the "python3" package within the LTS suite).

 .. toctree::
    :maxdepth: 2